-&lt;sup>19The results presented by race for non-Hispanic Black and non-Hispanic White only go back to 2016 instead of 2005.
-We could only go back to 2016 for Non-Hispanic Black and White groups due to the changes in definitions of races to report multiple race categories that rolled out over different groups over time but were available in all states in the CDC Wonder data system by 2016.
+$^{23}$ The results presented by race for non-Hispanic Black and non-Hispanic White only go back to 2016 instead of 2005.
+We could only go back to 2016 for Non-Hispanic Black and White groups due to the changes in definitions of races to report multiple race categories that rolled out over different states over time but were available in all states in the CDC Wonder data system by 2016.